 The GDPR is a piece of UK legislation which will determine how people's personal data is processed and kept safe, and the legal rights individuals have in relation to their own data.
 It applies to organisations that process or handle personal data, including schools.

 Information Commissioner's Office (ICO)

 The ICO is the UK's independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
-If you click here you can visit the ICO's GDPR website to read in depth information about all aspects of GDPR.
+If you click here you can visit the ICO's website to read in depth information about all aspects of the UK GDPR.

 - Special categories of personal data - personal data which is more sensitive and so needs more protection.
 It includes information about a person's race or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic information, biometrics (such as fingerprints, retina and iris patterns) where used for identification purposes, health – physical or mental, and sex life or sexual orientation.